hcgatewood23/hcgatewood23.github.io/src/infra_mission.md

 # Infra is about empowerment, not just efficiency

-Or, **building a new mission for infra orgs** by evolving *keep the plane in the air and save money* toward *empower all our users with stable, efficient, agile infra*: a meditation on mission, agility, and the concept of a cost center.
+Or, **building a new mission for infra orgs** by evolving *keep the plane in the air and save money* toward *empower all our users with stable, efficient, agile infra*.

-We'll discuss in five parts:
+We'll discuss in eight parts:

 1. **Intro**: propose new pillars for an evolved mission
 2. **Context**: highlight relevant corporate context
+3. **Stability as a foundation**: discuss stability's role in supporting the other pillars
+4. **Efficiency to move the bottom line**: discuss efficiency's role in moving the bottom line
-3. **Agility to prevent calcification**: discuss the role and priority of agility in medium to long-term strategy
+5. **Agility to prevent calcification**: discuss the role and priority of agility in medium to long-term strategy
-4. **Agility to unlock growth**: discuss the role of agility in short to medium-term strategy, primarily as a force-multiplier to company-wide growth
+6. **Agility to move the top line**: discuss the role of agility in short to medium-term strategy, primarily as a force-multiplier for growth
-5. **Unified mission**: end with an examination of an evolved, unified mission
+7. **Unified mission**: integrate the pillars into an examination of an evolved, unified mission
+8. **Takeaways**: end with a mission-informed framework for building effective, aligned strategies

 Throughout, consider a guiding question: ***when and how should infra prioritize between stability, efficiency, and agility?***